You Showed Me: The Turtles version

 In 1968, the song was recorded by the Turtles as part of their album The Turtles Present the Battle of the Bands.
-It was also released as a single in 1968, reaching No. 6 on the Billboard Hot 100.
+It was also released as a single in 1968, reaching No. 6 on the US Billboard Hot 100.

 "You Showed Me" had been introduced to the Turtles by their producer and former bass player, Chip Douglas, who had first become acquainted with the song after hearing Clark, McGuinn, and Crosby perform it at The Troubadour in 1964.
 Douglas had also performed the song with Clark during 1966, while he was a member of Gene Clark and the Group.
 Although the song had originally been an uptempo number, Douglas first demonstrated it for the Turtles' vocalists Howard Kaylan and Mark Volman on a harmonium with a broken bellows, requiring him to play the song slowly.
 The slower tempo impressed Kaylan and Volman and consequently, the Turtles' recording of the song uses this slower arrangement.
 Their version features an accompaniment of strings, including violins, violas, and cellos.